endemic/nathandemick.com/_posts/2009-02-23-how-to-embed-svg-vector-graphics-with-actionscript.markdown

   }
 }
 </pre>

-<p>The way that graphics are embedded is as follows: first, you use the 'Embed' syntax to specify where the image is, and then you link that embedded asset to a unique class name.
+The way that graphics are embedded is as follows: first, you use the 'Embed' syntax to specify where the image is, and then you link that embedded asset to a unique class name.
 Here, I call it "BallGraphic," but you can use anything that makes sense to you.
 Creating an instance of that class (when I call <code>new BallGraphic()</code>) loads the graphic, and it can then be added to a display object container and shown on the screen.
 When you compile this code and run the SWF, you should see your graphic on the stage.
-You can now easily import SVG graphics (or even other image types, such as .gif/.jpg) via Actionscript.</p>
+You can now easily import SVG graphics (or even other image types, such as .gif/.jpg) via Actionscript.